PrismLauncher/refraction/tags/update.md

 aliases: ['updating', 'autoupdate']
 ---

 Windows auto-updating is only supported on 8.0+.
-For now, you will need to download the installer and run it again in order to update.
+For Prism 7.2 or below, you will need to download the installer and run it again in order to update.
+On 8.0 or newer, click the 'Update' button.
 You will not lose your instances.

 Prism Launcher auto-updates for macOS using the [Sparkle Framework](https://sparkle-project.org/).